Rania-Mzid/P2VRT/README.md

 1. Import the architecture model into the application interface, then select the model to apply by first selecting the real-time metric to be evaluated, then answering a series of questions that aim to guide him/her to the applicable patterns.
 2. Apply the chosen pattern to his/her architectural model to obtain the design model.

-Notes:
+[#40e0d0](Notes:
 - A new project folder named "NameOfTheProjectFolder_NameOfPattern" will be added in the designer workspace folder with the profile of the chosen pattern.
-- The designer must import the new project folder in order to use it in all subsequent steps.
+- The designer must import the new project folder in order to use it in all subsequent steps.)

 ### Step 2 - Consistency check

 1. Create a new Acceleo project.
 2. Copy the code of the downloaded file named "transTo_Consistensy" in the created Acceleo project and run it.
-3. Run the result file named "Verif_Consistensy" of this transformation with a Java compilater to be able to answer the following question.
+3. Run the result file named "verif_Consistensy" of this transformation with a Java compilater to be able to answer the following question.

 ### Step 3 - Schedulability check

 1. Create a new Acceleo Project.
 2. Copy the code of the downloaded file named "transTo_NameOfChosenTool" in the created Acceleo project and run it.
-3. Analyze the result file named "transTo_NameOfChosenTool" of this transformation with the choosen tool to be able to answer the following question.
+3. Analyze the result file named "analysis_Model" of this transformation with the choosen tool to be able to answer the following question.

 ### Step 4 - Get a POSIX code